Farm animals and livestock

 How this will apply for agriculture, horticulture and rural businesses

 This rule only applies indoors, such as communal areas in workplaces that are substantially or fully enclosed, i.e. if the walls and sides create an area that is more than 50% fully enclosed.
-People responsible for relevant premises should take reasonable steps to promote compliance with the law, so if you are an owner of the business or employer, you should consider if any of your buildings constitute an indoor environment, and assist users of that space to be aware of their obligation to wear a face covering there, unless an exemption applies.
-Exemptions include where measures have been taken to ensure the legally required separation in that area of the workplace, or when a person is undertaking tasks in the course of their employment where the wearing of a face covering would cause a material risk of harm, such as handling large unpredictable livestock.
-Read the published regulations for further information.
+People responsible for carrying on a business or providing a service must follow the rules on physical distancing and must take measures to minimise the risk of the incidence and spread of coronavirus on the premises, for example by limiting close face to face interaction and maintaining hygiene.
+If you are an owner of the business or employer, you should consider if any of your buildings constitute an indoor environment, and assist users of that space to be aware of their obligation to wear a face covering there, unless an exemption applies.
+Exemptions include where there are measures in place to keep people separated by a partition or at a distance of at least two metres, or when a person is undertaking tasks in the course of their employment where the wearing of a face covering would cause a material risk of harm, such as handling large unpredictable livestock.
+Read the latest available (revised) version for further information.

 Face coverings must be worn in staff canteens, except when seated at a table or eating and drinking.